navicore/idionautic-agent/README.md

-An experiment in APM and observability.
+An Experiment in APM and Observability.
 ===========

 UNDER CONSTRUCTION